 In your pursuit of par, your shot choice can mean everything.
 If your conditions are a little windy or the turf is firm, you should try to keep your ball on a low trajectory, relying more on the roll rather than the landing.
 In circumstances such as these, a bump-and-run shot can keep you on track for a great score.

-Bump-and-run shots can be a useful tool to have in your bag, especially for low-distance shots just off the green, but to help master this shot and keep it consistent, consider these tips from golfer Jordan Spieth, winner of three professional majors.
+Bump-and-run shots can be a useful tool to have in your bag, especially for low-distance shots just off the green, but to help master this shot and keep it consistent, consider these tips from golfer Jordan Spieth, winner of multiple professional majors.
 He has some pointers to help keep you low and rolling toward your next great golf story.